 What are the Different Special Agent Jobs?

 Special agents work for local or federal law enforcement agencies and are highly trained detectives.
-Professionals carry out investigations using undercover surveillance techniques, questioning suspects and witnesses, and compiling reports for use in criminal trials.
+Professionals carry out investigations by using undercover surveillance techniques, questioning suspects and witnesses, and compiling reports for use in criminal trials.
 In the United States, qualified individuals can work as special agents for local police departments and national agencies such as the Federal Bureau of Investigation (FBI) and the Drug Enforcement Administration (DEA).
 In order to obtain most special agent jobs, a hopeful detective must meet specific educational requirements and complete a rigorous training period.

 A special agent for a local law enforcement division is in charge of conducting covert investigations and interviewing witnesses to learn more about a crime.
 He or she might go undercover to learn more about a suspicious person or group, or set up surveillance equipment around a home or building where criminal activity is suspected.
-The Internet and computer databases are frequently used professionals to gather background information on suspects and locate people who may be involved in a crime.
-Special agent jobs are often held detectives in police departments, focusing on specific types of investigative work.
+The Internet and computer databases are frequently used by professionals to gather background information on suspects and locate people who may be involved in a crime.
+Special agent jobs are often held by detectives in police departments, focusing on specific types of investigative work.
 An agent might specialize in investigating robberies, detecting gang activity, or stopping the sale and distribution of drugs.

 Special agent jobs can be found in a variety of federal agencies.
 FBI agents in the United States conduct extensive investigations into high-profile crimes and criminals.
 They may conduct delicate surveillance or undercover work in dangerous environments, locate missing persons, and question suspects using harsh interrogation techniques.